Katzenwerfer/mpv-config/README.md

 This is just an archive of my current mpv setings, plugins, shaders, etc.

+If you want to use it make sure to change any system specific settings.

 ## Notes

 This config was tested in Windows 10